-A robust feature of global warming model experiments is a negative shortwave cloud feedback in mid to high latitudes, driven by an optical thickening of the clouds associated with liquid water path (LWP) increases.
+A robust feature of global warming model experiments is a negative shortwave cloud feedback in the middle to high latitudes, driven by an optical thickening of the clouds associated with liquid water path (LWP) increases.
 We investigate the processes involved in the LWP response by perturbing temperature in the cloud microphysics schemes of two climate models in aquaplanet configuration, GFDL AM2.1 and CESM-CAM5, both of which have separate prognostic equations for liquid water and ice.
-We demonstrate that most of the LWP increase is a direct response to warming through ter.
+We demonstrate that most of the LWP increase is a direct response to warming through a decrease in the efficiency of liquid water sinks, resulting in a larger reservoir of cloud liquid water.
 This occurs because temperature-dependent ice-phase microphysical processes are suppressed upon warming, reducing the efficiency of precipitation and Wegener-Bergeron-Findeisen (WBF) conversion to ice, the two main microphysical sinks for liquid water.
 An additional smaller contribution to the LWP increase comes from the phase partitioning of detrained convective condensate, which is based on a simple temperature threshold in both models.
 Taken together, the microphysics and the partitioning of convective condensate explain about two-thirds of the LWP response to increasing SST in CESM-CAM5, and an even higher fraction in AM2.1.

 While important aspects of the cloud ice response to warming are also reproduced in our experiments with perturbed microphysics, changes in ice water path (IWP) with increasing SST are not quantitatively predicted by increasing temperature in the cloud microphysics alone.
-Our two 522 models also disagree on the IWP response to SST increase.
-This result is consistent with the IWP 523 response being much less robust than the LWP response in RCP8.5 simulations of CMIP5 mod-524 els.
+Our two models also disagree on the IWP response to SST increase.
+This result is consistent with the IWP response being much less robust than the LWP response in RCP8.5 simulations of CMIP5 models.
 However, the larger radiative impact of small liquid droplets (compared to relatively large ice crystals) means that the shortwave cloud feedback is primarily determined by the LWP response.

-526 In support of the conclusion drawn from our model experiments, we show that a robust positive 527 relationship between temperature and LWP exists in both models and observations.
-This positive 528 relationship occurs only in mid and high latitudes, where mixed-phase clouds are expected to 529 occur.
-Interestingly, the model-specific temperature-LWP relationships from the annual cycle are 530 reflected in the different LWP responses to global warming, so the temperature dependence of LWP in mixed-phase regions appears to be largely time-scale invariant.
-This provides hope that 532 observed relationships can provide a constraint on future LWP increases and on the associated 533 shortwave cloud feedback.
+In support of the conclusions drawn from our model experiments, we show that a robust positive relationship between temperature and LWP exists in both models and observations.
+This positive relationship occurs only in the middle and high latitudes, where mixed-phase clouds are expected to occur.
+Interestingly, the model-specific temperature-LWP relationships from the annual cycle are reflected in the different LWP responses to global warming, so the temperature dependence of LWP in mixed-phase regions appears to be largely time-scale invariant.
+This provides hope that observed relationships can provide a constraint on future LWP increases and on the associated shortwave cloud feedback.

-- Although models and observations all agree on LWP increasing with warming in mixed-phase cloud regions, most models appear to overestimate the LWP sensitivity to temperature compared with satellite observations.
+Although models and observations all agree on LWP increasing with warming in mixed-phase cloud regions, most models appear to overestimate the LWP sensitivity to temperature compared with satellite observations.
 This may be because models overestimate the efficiency of ice-phase microphysical processes and do not maintain enough supercooled liquid in the historical climate.
+Additional work will therefore be necessary to confirm the relevance of cloud microphysics to the forced LWP response and the associated SW cloud feedback in the real world.
+The model biases in the LWP sensitivity to warming could imply an overly negative SW cloud feedback in high latitudes, with possible important implications for the representation of Arctic warming in models (Tselioudis et al. 1993).